2008 Atlanta Falcons season: Week 5: at Green Bay Packers

 Michael Turner posted his third 100-yard game of the season after finishing with 26 carries for 121 yards and one touchdown.
 Turner score came at the 3:35 mark in the fourth quarter to give Atlanta a two-possession lead (27–17) which sealed the victory.

 In the first quarter, Atlanta took flight as rookie quarterback Matt Ryan completed a 1-yard TD pass to TE Justin Peelle, along with kicker Jason Elam getting a 42-yard field goal.
 In the second quarter, the Packers responded with quarterback Aaron Rodgers completing a 44-yard TD pass to WR Donald Driver.
-The Falcons closed out the half with Ryan completing a 22-yard TD pass to WR Roddy Whiteto give the Falcons a 17–7 advantage.
+The Falcons closed out the half with Ryan completing a 22-yard TD pass to WR Roddy White to give the Falcons a 17–7 advantage.
 The catch was his sixth of the day giving White 115 yards in the first half at that point.
 White contributed with 67 first quarter receiving yards, falling three yards short of his career-high in the first 15 minutes of play (70), which he set on September 21, 2008, against Kansas City.
 White also finished the first half with 132 yards, which is the most in two-quarters of play for the four-year veteran in his career and the second highest total since Terance Mathis posted 136 on November 19, 1995.